ozen/yosun/README.md

 Yosun's `subscribe` method creates and returns a Subscription object.
 Subscription creates a queue and starts consuming it on a separate thread.

-`Subscription.on` registers a callback for a certain routing key.
+`on` method registers a callback for a certain routing key.

-`Subscription.all` registers a callback for all routing keys.
+`all` method registers a callback for all routing keys.

 The signature of the callbacks must take two arguments: (body, message), which is the decoded message body and Kombu Message instance.

-`Subscription.wait` blocks until a message arrives with the given routing key.
+`wait` method blocks until a message arrives with the given routing key.

-`Subscription.wait_any` blocks until any message arrives.
+`wait_any` method blocks until any message arrives.

 ```python
 def on_rabbit(body, message):